pxheim/zettelkasten/dysfunction-4-avoidance-of-accountability.md

 - Team rewards: Shift from individual achievements towards team achievements.
 A team is less likely to stand by and watch themselves fail due to a single person not dragging their weight when the goal is for the whole team.

 As a leader you must ensure that it's the team who's holding themselves accountable.
 It's very easy for a leader to enter into a position, willingly or not, where they become the sole source of discipline.
 The team will then look to the leader to hold the rest of them accountable.
 Don't let this happen.

+When avoiding accountability, you are more likely to focus on your own personal gains rather than those of the team, leading to [[dysfunction-5-inattention-to-results]].